Obituaries for the week of July 26, 2017

 Mr. Caylor is survived by one son, Robert Lavon (Jolene) Caylor of Dothan, Ala.; two daughters, Sharon C. (Tommy) Freeman of Walland, Tenn. and Karen C. (Cereal) Daniel of Atmore; one sister, Doris Jay of Uriah; four grandchildren, Christy E. (Rick) Marcum, Kevin D. (Sonya) Freeman, Ryan C. (Cindy) Daniel and Chelsea E. (Matthew) George; five great-grandchildren, Ashlynn E. Breeder, Caylor T. Marcum, Kylee R. Freeman, Jackson D. Freeman and Hudson R. Daniel.

-Graveside services will be held Friday, July 21, 2017 at 10 a.m. at Serenity Garden Cemetery with Military Honors.
+Graveside services were held Friday, July 21, 2017 at 10 a.m. at Serenity Garden Cemetery with Military Honors.

 The family will receive friends Thursday, July 20, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Christy Marcum, Rick Marcum, Kevin Freeman, Sonya Freeman, Ryan Daniel, Cindy Daniel, Chelsea George and Matthew George.
+Pallbearers were Christy Marcum, Rick Marcum, Kevin Freeman, Sonya Freeman, Ryan Daniel, Cindy Daniel, Chelsea George and Matthew George.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.